kkoyung/joymote/README.md

     wget -o ~/.config/joymote/config.toml https://raw.githubusercontent.com/kkoyung/joymote/refs/heads/main/config.toml
     ```

 2. Connect to the controller via Bluetooth, just like usual Bluetooth devices.

-Tips: Press and hold down the tiny button between ZL and ZR buttons, for at least one second to enter pairing mode.
+    1. Press and hold down the SYNC button (the tiny button between SL and SR on Joy-Con, or the tiny button between L and R button on Pro Controller) for at least one second to enter pairing mode.
+    2. Enable Bluetooth of your computer, and scan new devices.
+    3. Find a device named "Joy-Con (L)", "Joy-Con (R)", or "Pro Controller".
+Pair and connect to it.

-3. Run `joymote`.
+3. Start `joymote`.

     ```bash
     joymote
     ```

-4. By default, joymote does nothing.
-Check out `config.toml` and change it to configure joymote's behaviours.
+4. By default, Joymote does nothing.
+Check out `config.toml` and change it to configure Joymote's behaviours upon pressing buttons on the controller.

+> Up to now, if you connect multiple controllers to your computer, Joymote can only monitor one of them.

 ## Development